BoringDAO/boringdao-sdk/README.md

 ): Promise<string>
 ```

-The return value is maximum cross-chain amount
+The return value(Decimal is 18) is maximum cross-chain amount

 `provider`: Provider